simonflick/form-spider/README.md

 # Form Spider

-All pages with forms need to be excluded from page caching.
-This spider crawls a website and returns all pages that contain a form with `method="POST"`.
+If a page contains forms with user specific tokens, it needs to be excluded from page caching.
+This spider crawls a website for such forms.

+## Limitations

+Only detects YOOEssentials Forms and page caching using W3 Total Cache or WP Optimize.

 ## Dependencies